Related policies

 “There is global concern about narrowing opportunities to influence where people live, to influence their street, their neighbourhood, their city.
 Those narrowing opportunities are a source of frustration for local residents.”
 Westender

-- Return real planning powers to local communities through local Councils and proper community engagement
+- Return real planning powers to local communities through proper community engagement, including through statistically representative local Council processes

 - Ensure proportionate new local infrastructure and services are delivered before or with increased local housing density and population including schools, hospitals, transport, childcare, aged care, libraries, green and recreational space, etc